Anubias nana: A Popular And Low-Maintenance Aquatic Plant

 Anubias nana rootstock is quite branchy.
 New shoots that you see on it can be cut off and planted somewhere else in a tank once they form about 5-6 leaves.
 This is how this plant is cultivated in aquarium.
 Getting seeds is almost impossible for amateurs.

-By attaching Anubias Nana to hardscape instead of planting it in the substrate, you can ensure better nutrient flow, prevent rotting, and easily reposition the plant if needed.
-This method also allows you to showcase the unique and attractive leaves of Anubias Nana in your aquarium setup.
+By attaching Anubias to hardscape instead of planting it in the substrate, you can ensure better nutrient flow, prevent rotting, and easily reposition the plant if needed.

-Yes, Anubias Nana can grow on rocks, making it a popular choice for attaching to hardscape elements in aquariums.
-In its natural habitat, Anubias species, including Anubias Nana, often grow attached to rocks, driftwood, or other surfaces along the banks of rivers and streams.
+Yes, it can grow on rocks, making it a popular choice for attaching to hardscape elements in aquariums.
+In its natural habitat, Anubias species, often grow attached to rocks, driftwood, or other surfaces along the banks of rivers and streams.

-How to Attach Anubias nana to Rocks or Wood?
+How to attach Anubias to rocks or wood?

-When attaching Anubias Nana to hardscape elements like driftwood or rocks, using glue can be an effective method to secure the plant in place.
-Here’s how you can use glue to attach Anubias Nana:
+When attaching plant to hardscape elements like driftwood or rocks, using glue can be an effective method to secure the plant in place.
+Here’s how you can use glue to attach:

 1. Select a suitable aquarium-safe glue: Cyanoacrylate, commonly known as super glue, can be used in aquariums for this purposes.
-Cyanoacrylate is commonly used to attach aquarium plants, such as Anubias Nana, to hardscape elements like driftwood or rocks.
+Cyanoacrylate is commonly used to attach aquarium plants to hardscape elements like driftwood or rocks.

 3. Apply a small amount of glue: Use a small amount of aquarium-safe glue, following the instructions provided by the manufacturer.
 Apply the glue sparingly to the area where the plant’s roots will make contact with the hardscape.
 Curing times can vary, but it usually takes a few minutes.